DaniqueBuchner/spatial_computing_project_template/docs/a1_planning_products.md

 The graph below shows how the possible connections that can be formed between the different facilities in our building.
 <center>
     ![Connections](../img/a1/Diagram_connections.png)
+    *Connection network*
 </center>

 ### Metro network: Narratives
 In the graph below, the narratives we created to test our metro network are shown.
 We took a day of the week and a day of the weekend for every user group and put it in the metro network.
 <center>
     ![Connections](../img/a1/Diagram_narratives.png)
+    *Narratives network*
 </center>

 ### Narratives
-##### Student
+#### Student
 <img style="float: right;" width="150px" src="/img/a1/residents-03.png">
 *Week day (Male student, studies philosophy at Erasmus University, 25 years old.
-Has to do most of his study from home, because of the pandemic.)*
+Has to do most of his study from home, because of the pandemic)*

 “I am currently studying to get a master’s degree in philosophy.
 Due to the coronavirus, I have to do the majority of my study from home.
 I start my day by having breakfast with my roommates.
 Afterwards, I go to the coffee corner to get some coffee to fuel the day ahead.
 I always study in the library because I think it’s important to have a separation between work and recreation.
 I took lunch to the library since I can’t afford the time it takes to have lunch.
 After a long day of studying, I go past the shop before going home to get dinner.
 After having dinner at home, I go to the cafe to meet up with some friends living in the neighbourhood.
 I go back home around 10 o’clock and watch some Netflix in bed.”

 <img style="float: left;" width="150px" src="/img/a1/residents-04.png">
-*Weekend day (Male student, lives with his partner in a studio, he enjoys going to the gym and likes spending time outside*
+*Weekend day (Male student, lives with his partner in a studio, he enjoys going to the gym and likes spending time outside)*

 “On Saturday mornings, my girlfriend and I always sleep in.
 We start our day by going to the shop together to get some breakfast.
 We eat our breakfast at home, and since we both enjoy working out, we decide to go to the gym.
 After our workout, we go back home to take a shower.
 The weather is very nice today, so we sit outside in the garden for a bit and get a drink at the cafe.
 After our drinks, we go to the arcade to play some games.
 We are both very competitive.
 We decided to have dinner at home today.
 After dinner, we stayed at home to clean up the house and chill.”

 ---

-**Elderly**
+#### Elderly
 <img style="float: right;" width="150px" src="/img/a1/residents-01.png">
 *Week day (older man with partner, respectively 80 and 83 years old.
 Retired, using assisted housing in the building.
 Normal weekday for the couple)*